timotheemoulin/timothee-moulin-software-engineer/CV.md

 ## Experience

+*Dec 2018 - Present*

+**Technical Manager**, *Virtua (Morges)*

+I am now in charge of the management of Virtua's CMS and eCommerce team.
+This includes HR responsibilities, technical support, and a global view of the company organization and objectives.
+Knowledge sharing and capitalisation across projects is one of my many goals.

+* Technical support for the development team
+* Intern and offshore teams management
+* *Human Resources* management
+* *Pre-sale* analysis and consulting

+---

-*Sep 2016 - Present*
+*Sep 2016 - Dec 2018*

 **Lead Software Engineer**, *Virtua (Morges)*

-I am now leading Virtua's Customer Care department.
-We are in charge of the maintenance and development of CRM applications and international companies websites.
+I have been leading Virtua's Customer Care department for over two years.
+We were in charge of the maintenance and development of CRM applications and international companies websites.
-We are also helping the engineering department in the improvement of the delivery and quality processes.
+We were also helping the engineering department in the improvement of the delivery and quality processes.

-* Technical lead on various projects (*e-shop*, *CRM*, corporate website) and technologies (*Drupal 7*, *Zend Framework*, *Symfony3*, *Wordpress*)
+* Technical lead on various projects (*e-shop*, *CRM*, corporate website) and technologies (*Drupal 7*, *Zend Framework*, *Symfony*, *WordPress*)
-* Intern and offshore development management
+* Intern and *offshore* development management
 * Customer relationship and project management

 ---